wxWidgets/Phoenix/README.rst

 you've changed something which that command has the responsibility to process.

-  * **dox**: Builds the XML files from the wxWidgets documentation which will be used as input for the etg command.
+* **dox**: Builds the XML files from the wxWidgets documentation source, which will be used as input for the etg command.

 * **etg**: Extracts information from the dox XML files, runs hand-written tweaker code on the extracted data structures, and runs various generators on the result to produce code for the next steps.
 The code being run for each item in this step is located in the etg folder in the Phoenix source tree.

 * **sip**: This command processes the files generated in the etg command and produces the C++ code that will become the Python extension modules for wxPython Phoenix.

 * **build**: Build both wxWidgets and wxPython.
 There are additional commands if you want to build just one or the other.
 The results will be put in the Phoenix/wx folder, and can be used from there without installation if desired.

 Some other useful commands and options are:

 * **clean**: Clean up the build products produced by prior runs of build.py.
 There are additional clean commands that will let you clean up just portions of the build if needed.

 * **touch**: Updates the timestamp on all of the etg scripts, so they will be forced to be run in the next build.
 This is useful when a change has been made to the wxWidgets documentation that needs to be propagated through the build since the etg command doesn't yet do full dependency checking of the input.

 * **M.N**: This is the Major.Minor version number of the Python that the extension modules will be built for, such as "3.3".
 This allows you to run build.py with a different Python than what you are building for, which is handy for things like buildbots running in a virtualenv for one Python that need to be able to run builds for other versions too.

   If build.py is still not able to find the correct Python given the M.N on the command line then you can specify the full path to the python executable you want to use with the ``--python`` option.

 * **test**: Runs all of Phoenix's unittests.

 * **--nodoc**: This option turns off the sphinx generator when running the etg scripts.
 If you don't plan on generating the documentation then this will speed up the proccessing of the etg command.

-Please see the output of ``python build.py --help`` to see information about commands and options not mentioned here.
+Please see the output of ``python build.py --help`` for information about commands and options not mentioned here.
 And, as always, if there is any discrepancy between this document and the source code in the build.py script, then the source code is right. ;-)

+The build.py script will download doxygen, sip and waf for your platform as needed if they are not already in your Phoenix/bin folder.
+If prebuilt versions of these tools are not available for your platform then build.py will bail out with an error message.
+To continue with the build you will need to acquire copies of the tool that will work on your platform and can then tell build.py where to find it using an environment variable, as described in the error message.